marcelkolarcik/wake-up-happy/HOW-IT-WORKS.md

 1. He can read or preview how to instructions assist him with anything he is currently working on.
 2. He can preview it
-3. He ca edit it
+3. He can edit it
 4. He can delete it
 5. He can block off some dates for himself
 6. He can check customers, total income and occupancy per room